 We understand the impact different stakeholders have on our business operations.
 As such, we maintain various communication channels and facilitate meaningful interactions with our different stakeholders.
 This allows us to better address their needs and strengthen our relationships with them, while improving our systems in the process.
 The information and feedback we receive are processed through the appropriate business units, ensuring these are addressed immediately and incorporated into our business strategies.

 Social

 Ensure safety for our stakeholders

-Strive for comprehensive safety protocol placement with continuous assessment in all our properties contribute to this fight.
+Strive for comprehensive safety protocol placement with continuous assessment in all our properties the spaces and resources available at our disposal to contribute to this fight.